 An Elizabethan adventurer who financed his own global raid, becoming the first man to deliberately plan a voyage around the world for plunder.

-Thomas Cavendish was a young, ambitious gentleman of fortune who looked at Sir Francis Drake's legendary circumnavigation and saw not just glory, but a business plan.
-In 1586, at just 26, he set out with three ships, not for exploration, but for targeted piracy against the Spanish Empire.
-Sailing through the Strait of Magellan, he terrorized the Pacific coast of South America, capturing ships and sacking settlements.
-His most famous prize was the enormous Spanish galleon *Santa Ana*, laden with treasure from the Philippines.
-He returned to England in 1588, his ships overflowing with gold, silk, and spices, completing a journey plotted from the start as a round-the-world raid.
+Thomas Cavendish set out in 1586 at age 26 with three ships, not for exploration but for targeted piracy against the Spanish Empire.
+He sailed through the Strait of Magellan, terrorized the Pacific coast of South America, and captured ships and settlements.
+His most famous prize was the Spanish galleon *Santa Ana*, laden with treasure from the Philippines.
+He returned to England in 1588 with ships overflowing with gold, silk, and spices, completing a journey plotted as a round-the-world raid.
 Cavendish was celebrated and knighted, but his wealth and fame were fleeting.
-A second, larger expedition failed, and he died at sea under mysterious circumstances, leaving behind the story of the 'Navigator' who turned global circumnavigation into a calculated act of private warfare.
+A second, larger expedition failed, and he died at sea under mysterious circumstances.

 The biggest hits of 1560